ThriveOnz360

 Layer 2 Connections — Xero as the Integration Hub

-← Layer 3 (Jibble): Verified clock-in hours export to Xero payroll — no manual re-entry of worked hours.
+← Layer 3 (Jibble): Verified clock-in hours export to Xero payroll — no manual re-entry.
 Saves 2–4 hours/week for businesses with 15+ hourly employees.

 ← Layer 4 (Deel): International payroll journals post to Xero GL — salary costs, employer contributions, EOR fees appear as correctly classified expenses automatically.